LetsCreatProjects/postgresSQL_container_comunication/README_v2.md

    explain how to set them up.

-# Two database machines into one using Docker
+# Here are the steps:

 1. Install Docker on 2 db machines on Linux (local host Ubuntu 22.04 Container OS Debian)